 The solver maintains a current best estimate of the root at all times.
 The bracketing solvers also keep track of the current best interval bounding the root.
-This information can be accessed with the following auxiliary functions, double gsl_root_fsolver_x_lower (const gsl_root_fsolver s) [Function] double gsl_root_fsolver_x_upper (const gsl_root_fsolver s) [Function] These functions return the current bracketing interval for the solver s.
+This information can be accessed with the following auxiliary functions,

-'''

-double gsl_root_fsolver_root (const gsl_root_fsolver s) [Function] double gsl_root_fdfsolver_root (const gsl_root_fdfsolver s) [Function]
+''' double gsl_root_fsolver_root (const gsl_root_fsolver s) double gsl_root_fdfsolver_root (const gsl_root_fdfsolver s) '''

-'''